-Air ambulance called to collision close to schools in Gloucester
+Cyclist, 10, seriously injured in collision in Gloucester

 Eastern Avenue is closed from Metz Way towards Cole Avenue and motorists have been told to avoid the area.

-"We were called at 08.25hrs to a road traffic incident in Gloucester," said a spokesperson for the South Western Ambulance (SWASFT).
+"We sent two double-crewed ambulances, an operations officer, a rapid response vehicle and an air ambulance," a South Western Ambulance spokesman said.

-"We sent two double-crewed ambulances, an operations officer, a rapid response vehicle and an air ambulance."
+Gloucestershire Police confirmed the incident involved a boy on a bicycle and a car.
+No one else is thought to have been injured.

-The incident happened close to Finlay Community School and Gloucester Academy.
+The incident happened on one of Gloucester's main routes close to several schools.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk